osg-htc/dosar/docs/ASP2024/AnalysisExample.md

 ## Prerequisite

-* Open a new Terminal on your local desktop.
-NOTE: You are no longer using the browser based terminal now, but the Terminal on your VM, just like you did to display mandle.gif with firefox.
+* Open a new Terminal on your VM.
 *
 * Make a directory for this exercise